What You Need to Know About Locksmith or Safe Repairer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Lock Setter
+- Time Lock Expert

 - Vault Service Mechanic

 - Safe and Vault Mechanic

 There were about 28,700 jobs for Locksmith or Safe Repairer in 2016 (in the United States).
 There is little to no growth in job opportunities for Locksmith or Safe Repairer.
 The BLS estimates 2,500 yearly job openings in this field.